-The effects of the three extraction methods on traditional physicochemical properties and fatty acid compositions of the resultant oils are not significant.
-Due to its high oxidative stability and selectivity for tocopherol and sulforaphene, SCE appears to be the most suitable method for preparing medicinal Raphanus sativus seed oil.
+The effects of the three extraction methods on traditional physicochemical properties and fatty acid composition of the resultant oils were not significant.
+Due to its high oxidative stability and selectivity for tocopherol and sulforaphene, SCE appears to be the most suitable method for preparing medicinal radish seed oil.